jmilkiewicz/OverheadCourse/signups/index.markdown

 ## Location
 To be announced, but we will train in
 <a href="https://wearepadel.com/de/berlin" target="_blank">We Are Padel - Berlin</a> or in  <a href="https://padelfc.com/" target="_blank"> Padel FC </a>

-According to PadelFC, they plan to do their whole-day-event on 3rd of October and no courts would be available for rental.
+Padel FC plans to organize a whole-day-event on 3rd of October and no courts would be available for rental, so we will train in WAP that day.

 ## Training Plan
 A separate group/groups for *Padel Essentials* and *Padel Defence* courses.
 Each group with 4 participants.